Bhanupratapsingh21/E-Commerce-Store/README.md

 - **Dropdown Menu:** Incorporated a dropdown menu for efficient organization and access to different sections.

 - **Side Hover Bar:** Added a side hover bar to offer quick access to important functions without cluttering the main interface.
+- **Add TO Cart:** Whan You Add A product In a Cart It Will Add A Product In A Cart OR Shows Total Prize OF Total Cart Products

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript
+- Local Storage

 ## Future Plans